kptdaaron/iam-freeradius/Ubuntu 20.04 Installation guide.md

      ```
      ![image](https://user-images.githubusercontent.com/29798188/160769693-560d2b46-e8ef-435c-8469-5706b132b887.png)

-  > **IF YOU HAVE MULTIPLE BASEDN, YOU WOULD HAVE TO CREATE ANOTHER SECTION FOR IT** Just simply copy the whole ldap section and repeat step number 1.
+  > **IF YOU HAVE MULTIPLE BASEDN, YOU WILL HAVE TO CREATE ANOTHER SECTION FOR IT:** Just simply copy the whole ldap section and repeat step number 1.
   ```
   ldap domain1 {
        ...
   }
   ldap domain2 {
        ...
   }
   ```